Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: The Cornell potential in momentum space

 is very useful here.
 It shows that the singularities in the potential matrix elements for all angular momenta have their origin in $Q_0(y)$, which can also be written

 whereas $W_{\ell-1}(y)$ is not singular and contributes only for $\ell \ge 1$.

 The partial-wave decomposition of the linear potential $V_L({\bf q})$ of (\ref{eq:VL}) has been derived in~\cite{Leitao:2014jha}.
-Because of its nature as a distribution, it is easiest to write how it acts on the partial-wave components $\psi_\ell(p)$ of the wave function\footnote{Because of rotational symmetry, neither the partial-wave potentials nor wave functions depend on the eigenvalue of the $z$-component of the angular momentum, so it is suppressed throughout.}.
+Because of its nature as a distribution, it is easiest to write how it acts on the partial-wave components $\psi_\ell(p)$ of the wave function\footnote{Because of rotational symmetry, neither the partial-wave potentials nor wave functions depend on the eigenvalue of the $z$-component of the angular momentum, which is therefore suppressed throughout.}.
 We find

 where the partial-wave elements of $V_A$ are